NOTICE: All on-campus flu shots will be administered on the concourse level of the Ritchie Center, accessible from the south entrance only.

 How should I provide proof that I have received my flu shot?

-If you received your flu vaccination on campus, no further action is required.
+If you received your flu vaccination in the Health & Counseling Center, no further action is required.

 If you received your influenza vaccination outside DU, you may upload a receipt or other proof of vaccination through your MyHealth portal: